Quantum Speedups for Multiproposal MCMC: Introduction

 We apply \QPP\ to ancestral trait reconstruction on bacterial evolutionary networks, the irregularity of which serves as a naturally arising test of the algorithm's flexibility.
 Phylogenetic comparative methods \citep{felsenstein1985phylogenies} investigate the shared evolution of biological traits and their mutual associations within or across species.
 Recent statistical efforts in comparative phylogenetics emphasize big data scalability and the application of increasingly complex models that condition on---or jointly infer---phylogenetic trees describing shared evolutionary histories between observed taxa \citep{hassler2023data}.
 For example, \cite{zhang2021large,zhang2023accelerating} develop a statistical computing framework for learning dependencies between high-dimensional discrete traits and apply their methods to the Bayesian analysis of, e.g., nearly 1,000 H1N1 influenza viruses.
 Unfortunately, these methods are ill-suited for bacterial ancestral trait reconstruction.
 First, their dynamic programming routines for fast likelihood and log-likelihood gradient calculations rely on the tree structure that directly characterizes the shared evolutionary history of the observed specimens, and the phylogenetic tree fails to capture the reticulate evolution that arises from the exchange of genetic material between microbes.
 Second, the methods of \cite{zhang2021large,zhang2023accelerating} rely on Gaussianity assumptions in order to efficiently integrate over unobserved ancestral traits and obtain a reduced likelihood describing only the traits of observed specimens.

-Given these shortcomings, we instead define novel Ising-type models on Neighbor-Net phylogenetic networks \cite{neighborNet} that directly account for bacterial reticulate evolution.
-Within these models, exterior nodes represent observed bacteria, internal nodes represent unobserved ancestors and spins represent biological traits.
+Given these shortcomings, we instead define novel Ising-type models on Neighbor-Net phylogenetic networks \citep{neighborNet} that directly account for bacterial reticulate evolution.
+Within these models, exterior nodes represent observed bacteria, internal nodes represent unobserved ancestors, and spins, the discrete binary variables associated with each node, represent biological traits.
 Bayesian ancestral trait reconstruction then amounts to sampling interior spins while keeping exterior spins fixed.
 We apply our \QPP\ to this sampling task for single- and multi-trait Ising models that arise from a Neighbor-Net network characterizing the evolutionary history shared by 248 salmonella bacteria.
-Notably, this same microbial collection features prominently in high-impact studies \cite{mather2013distinguishable,cybis2015assessing} of the evolution and development of antibiotic resistances in salmonella bacteria, a matter of pressing societal concern.
+Notably, this same microbial collection features prominently in high-impact studies \citep{mather2013distinguishable,cybis2015assessing} of the evolution and development of antibiotic resistances in salmonella bacteria, a matter of pressing societal concern.